Bernard Charles Molloy

 Bernard Charles Molloy (1842 – 26 June 1916) was an Irish lawyer, soldier and politician.
 His brother was James Lynam Molloy, a successful Irish composer.

 Life

 Molloy was educated at St. Edmund's College, Ware and at the University of France and the University of Bonn.
 He became a barrister in the Middle Temple in 1872.
-He was a Captain in the French Army and won a gold medal for his service during the Franco-Prussian war.
+He was a captain in the French Army and won a gold medal for his service during the Franco-Prussian war.
 He was also Private Chamberlain in the court of the Vatican.

 In 1874 he ran for election as member of parliament for the constituency of King's County.
-He was not elected, but ran again and won in 1880, and in 1885 was elected for the new seat of Birr for the Home Rule party, a seat which he held until the general election of 1900.
+He was not elected, but ran again and won in 1880, and in 1885 was elected for the new division of Birr for the Home Rule party, a seat which he held until the general election of 1900.
 He was a Middle Temple lawyer and penal reformer.

 He resided at Drummond Lodge, near Milltownpass County Westmeath.